-The Subcommittee shall consist of at least one representative from each of the areas responsible: Critical Care, Medical Staff, Attending Neurologist/Neurosurgeon, a nurse representative from each critical care unit, the Emergency Department, the Medical-Surgical, Peri-Operative and Perinatal divisions, a representative from Clinical Laboratory, and a representative from the California Transplant-Donor Network (CTDNWest (DNW)).
+The Subcommittee shall consist of at least one representative from each of the areas responsible: Critical Care, Medical Staff, Attending Neurologist/Neurosurgeon, a nurse representative from each critical care unit, the Emergency Department, the Medical-Surgical, Peri-Operative and Perinatal divisions, and a representative from Donor Network West (DNW).
 A physician shall serve as Chair of this subcommittee.

-B. b.
-Duties
+B. Duties